 See your dermatologist

 Is it acne or is it rosacea?
+Or is it acne rosacea?
 It can be hard to tell, Dr. Friedman says.
 Unfortunately, acne medications may worsen rosacea symptoms.
 Better safe than sorry.
 See your dermatologist to get a definitive diagnosis and the best rosacea treatment or acne therapy.
-Learn more about the 17 daily habits of people who never get acne.
-Yup, they exist.
+Learn more about the ways to prevent acne for good.

 - Joshua Zeichner, MD, director of cosmetic and clinical research and assistant professor of dermatology, Mount Sinai Hospital, New York City.